aiaont/aiao/README.md

 The ontology models complex relationships between agents and activities through:

-- `hasAgentActivityRelation`: Links activities to their agent relationships
+- `hasAgentActivityRelation`: Links activities to their agents
-- `hasAgent`: Identifies the agent in a relationship
+- `hasAgent`: Identifies the agent in an agent-activity relation
-- `hasActivity`: Identifies the activity in a relationship
+- `hasActivity`: Identifies the activity in an agent-activity relation
-- `governs`: Describes how roles control agent-activity relationships
+- `governs`: Describes how roles control agent-activity relation

 ### Activity Controls